deipax/Deipax/README.md

             public HelperClass2 FieldTwo;
         }

-Since HelperClass1 is decorated, anytime it is found in an object graph it will returned without cloning.
-So if you were to clone and instance of HelperClass5 both the target and source would be pointing at the exact same instance of HelperClass1.
-For HelperClass7, only that field on that class would be shallow cloned.
+Since HelperClass1 is decorated, anytime an instance of this type is found in the object graph it will be returned without cloning.
+So if you were to clone an instance of HelperClass5 both the target and source would be pointing at the same instance of HelperClass1.
+For HelperClass7, only that FieldOne would be shallow cloned.
 Any other instance of HelperClass2 would go through the normal cloning procedure.

 ## Programmatic Configuration